tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “Nah,” I waved.

-Couldn’t tell him I’d been buying cheaper elsewhere.
+Couldn’t tell him I’d been buying cheaper shit elsewhere.

 “Don’t take this the wrong way,” he laughed, “but you look like a sack of reheated dog crap.
 No offense, Knox.”